Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 There were young families, corporate transfers, tech-sector managers and empty nesters.

 They were from Florida, Indiana, California, New Jersey and a few exits down the highway.
-Most were white, but Mickey had noticed the demographics shifting.
-There was an African American couple next door, several Indian American families around and others like Maria, who Mickey guessed was "Middle Eastern," as he put it, though he did not know from which specific country and could not say he cared as long as the grass stayed cut.
+Most were white, but Norris had noticed the demographics shifting.
+There was an African American couple next door, several Indian American families around and others like Maria Taheb, who Norris guessed was "Middle Eastern," as he put it, though he did not know from which specific country and could not say he cared as long as the grass stayed cut.

 "Almost what you'd call a typical American community," was how he described Saddlebrook.

-Mickey considered himself an independent, the variety of Trump supporter who said he did not like a lot of the president's rhetoric but liked the unbridled economy.
+Norris considered himself an independent, the variety of Trump supporter who said he did not like a lot of the President's rhetoric but liked the unbridled economy.

 He grew up in a rural, mostly white town in the early stages of suburban Atlanta engulfment.
 He had a relative he described as a die-hard racist, and he always compared himself favourably to that extreme.